MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_ke_processor_change_notify_context.md

+#### KeProcessorAddStartNotify

+The operating system is about to add the processor.
+At this state, a device driver that receives this notification can allocate any per-processor data structures and perform any other required tasks to prepare the driver for execution on the new processor.

 #### KeProcessorAddCompleteNotify

 The operating system has successfully added the processor.
 At this state, a device driver that receives this notification can start scheduling threads on the new processor.